-(b) Building and Engineering Construction Works

-- (i) Invitations to tender shall be made only to firms included on the approved list of tenderers compiled in accordance with this Instruction or on the separate maintenance lists compiled in accordance with Estmancode guidance (Health Notice HN(78)147). - ii) Firms included on the approved list of tenderers shall comply with the N.I.
-Public Sector standard Equality Clause and shall ensure that when engaging, training, promoting or dismissing employees or in any conditions of employment, shall not discriminate against any person because of colour, race, ethnic or national origins, religion or sex, and will comply with the provisions of the Equal Pay Act 1970, the Sex Discrimination Act 1975, the Race Relations Act 1976, and the Disabled Persons iii) Firms shall conform at least with the requirements of the Health and Safety at Work Act (N.I.
+- (b) Building and Engineering Construction Works - (i) Invitations to tender shall be made only to firms included on the approved list of tenderers compiled in accordance with this Instruction or on the separate maintenance lists compiled in accordance with Estmancode guidance (Health Notice HN(78)147). - ii) Firms included on the approved list of tenderers shall comply with the N.I.
+Public Sector standard Equality Clause and shall ensure that when engaging, training, promoting or dismissing employees or in any conditions of employment, shall not discriminate against any person because of colour, race, ethnic or national origins, religion or sex, and will comply with the provisions of the Equal Pay Act 1970, the Sex Discrimination Act 1975, the Race Relations Act 1976, and the Disabled Persons (Employment) Act 1944 and any amending and/or related legislation. - iii) Firms shall conform at least with the requirements of the Health and Safety at Work Act (N.I.
 Order) and any amending and/or other related legislation concerned with the health, safety and welfare of workers and other persons, and to any relevant British Standard Code of Practice issued by the British Standard Institution.
-Firms must provide to the appropriate manager a copy of its safety policy and evidence of the safety of plant and equipment, when requested.
+Firms must provide to the appropriate manager a copy of its safety policy and evidence of the safety of plant and equipment, when requested. - (c) Financial Standing and Technical Competence of Contractors